North Carolina's 'Gateway To BBQ' Is A City With A Walkable Downtown, Craft Brews, And Fabulous Restaurants

 Goldsboro is rich with food and libations, but it's also a city rich with history, entertainment, and shopping opportunities.
 The best place to take it all in is by heading to the historic downtown district.
 Stroll the shops along its walkable streets, where you'll find colorful stores like Mimi's Boutique and the vintage treasure trove, Lola's Vintiques.
 While you're wandering out and about, be sure to peep the Public Arts Trail, a collection of hidden murals painted by local artists that color alleyways throughout the neighborhood.
 To dive into the local history, visit the Wayne County Museum, which offers an array of interesting exhibits to explore.

-When you're ready to settle in for the night, Goldsboro has a plethora of classic hotels to choose from.
+When you're ready to settle in for the night, Goldsboro has a handful of classic hotels to choose from.
 For spacious suites with full kitchens and a homey feel, check into the Homewood Suites by Hilton.
 Or if you prefer a quaint bed and breakfast, nestle into a charming, one-of-a-kind room at Plum Tree Gardens.
 Situated just two blocks downtown, the lovingly restored Victorian-era home is surrounded by idyllic brick-lined sidewalks and historic homes dating back to the late 19th century.

 Recommended